-Abandonment Therapy and Counseling in Longmont
+Abandonment Therapy and Counseling in Boulder and Longmont

 Abandonment issues can cause severe damage to intimate relationships and are often a major reason for breakups.
 Abandonment issues represent a very deep and primal human fear–the fear of being alone.
 At some point in our lives, we have all experienced the feeling of being abandoned–moments in our childhood when we felt alone and helpless, the ending of a significant relationship, a best friend moving away, the death of a loved one.
 Abandonment is about the loss of love and connection.
 The pain of abandonment can be so traumatic that many people develop a true phobia for it.
 Therefore, a person who has experienced severe abandonment is likely to encounter long-term psychological challenges primarily based in the fear that abandonment will recur.

 At Colorado Women’s Center we help women deal with their wounds and fears of abandonment.
 And, while abandonment fears typically develop from a loss in childhood, such as the loss of a parent through death or divorce, they can also stem from a lack of physical or emotional care.
 Many people with a fear of abandonment state that they never felt as though they had a “tribe” when growing up and often felt like the “other.”
 This feeling of disconnection creates a strong sense of distrust and a deeply rooted fear of being left alone.
 In adulthood, these early childhood experiences manifest into a panic of being abandoned by the significant people in one’s life.
 Therefore, adults will go back and forth from clinging to and pushing away the people they love most in an effort of self-protection.